smusali/gitco/README.md

 This creates a `gitco-config.yml` file in your current directory.

+**Note:** The CLI framework is now implemented with basic command structure.
+Full functionality will be added in subsequent commits.

 ### 2. Configure Your Repositories
 Edit `gitco-config.yml` to add your repositories: